Further open skies services are likely, but a lack of slots is a hurdle

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Slot Constraints Could Hamper Open Skies".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Slot Constraints Could Hamper Open Skies".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.